CSIM-Toolkits/ROBEXBrainExtraction/README.md

 # ROBEX Brain Extraction

-3D Slicer extension to offer a brain extraction algorithm for MRI structural images.
+A 3D Slicer extension offering a brain extraction algorithm for MRI structural images.
 This extension has the ROBEX brain extraction implementation which was adapted from the [original paper](http://dx.doi.org/10.1109/TMI.2011.2138152).

 # Licenses